-- whether the terrain or configuration of the lot make it more appropriate than not for such a special exception to be granted; and - whether the granting of such special exception would adversely impact neighboring parcels or rural character of the Town. - The Planning Board may require additional acreage for tracts of land which contain areas which are classified as unfit for building under definition article. - 4.
-Dwelling Units on Single Tracts When more than one (1) dwelling unit is to be constructed on a single tract or on abutting tracts of land under the same ownership, each shall be on a plot which satisfies all requirements of this Ordinance, Subdivision Regulations and Site Plan Review and shall require a formal subdivision process or site plan review. - 5.
-Building Height Maximum building height shall be 34 feet measured from grade. - 6.
-Accessory Dwelling Units - a) Section 1Purpose
+- b) Special exceptions to these setback provisions may be granted by the Zoning Board of Adjustment based on weighing of the following considerations, but in no case shall less than twenty (20') feet be permitted for habitable structures or non-habitable - (1) whether the goal set forth in N.H.
+RSA 674:17 I. will be infringed by granting such special exception; - (2) whether the terrain or configuration of the lot make it more appropriate than not for such a special exception to be granted; and - (3) whether the granting of such special exception would adversely impact neighboring parcels or rural character of the Town. - 4.
+The Planning Board may require additional acreage for tracts of land which contain areas which are classified as unfit for building under definition article. - 5.
+Dwelling Units on Single Tracts When more than one (1) dwelling unit is to be constructed on a single tract or on abutting tracts of land under the same ownership, each shall be on a plot which satisfies all requirements of this Ordinance, Subdivision Regulations and Site Plan Review and shall require a formal subdivision process or site plan review. - 6.
+Building Height Maximum building height shall be 34 feet measured from grade. - 7.
+Accessory Dwelling Units - a) Purpose

-For the purpose of providing expanded housing opportunities and flexibility in household arrangements to accommodate family members or non-related people of a permitted, owner occupied, single family dwelling, while maintaining aesthetics and residential use compatible with homes in the neighborhood.
+For the purpose of providing expanded housing opportunities and flexibility in household arrangements to accommodate family members or nonrelated people of a permitted, owner occupied, single family dwelling, while maintaining aesthetics and residential use compatible with homes in the neighborhood.

-- b) Section 2.
-Requirements/ Limitations - A.(1) ADU's shall be secondary and accessory to a principal single_family dwelling unit. - B.(2) An ADU shall not be considered to be an additional dwelling unit for the purpose of determining minimum lot size. - C.(3) Only one ADU shall be allowed per principle single family dwelling unit and/or lot. - D.(4) An ADU is permitted on any residential property in which the owner of record of the property personally resides. - E.(5) The gross living area of an ADU shall not exceed 750 square feet. - F.(6) If a property containing an approved ADU is conveyed and the new owner wishes to maintain the ADU, the new owner shall apply for a certificate of occupancy for the dwelling unit to ensure that one of the two dwelling units is owner occupied. - G.(7) The replacement or proposed septic system must be designed and certified by a licensed septic designer as adequate to support the accessory dwelling unit in accordance with New Hampshire RSA 485A:38. - H.(8) An ADU use shall be recorded by addendum to the property deed at the county Registry of Deeds indicating all of the terms of the approval granted. - I.(9) ADU's may not be a manufactured home. - 4.(10) ADU's shall have an interior door provided between the principal dwelling unit and the ADU. - K.(11) No ADU or structure shall be converted to a condominium or any other form of ownership distinct from the ownership of the single-family dwelling. - L.(12) A building permit for an ADU must be approved and issued prior to the construction of such unit. - c) Section 3.
-Standard for Review - A.(1) The property and proposed use must conform to the dimensional requirements of a single_family residential lot.
+- b) Requirements/Limitations - (1) ADU's shall be secondary and accessory to a principal single-family dwelling unit. - (2) An ADU shall not be considered to be an additional dwelling unit for the purpose of determining minimum lot size. - (3) Only one ADU shall be allowed per principle single family dwelling unit and/or lot. - (4) An ADU is permitted on any residential property in which the owner of record of the property personally resides.

+- (5) The gross living area of an ADU shall not exceed 750 square feet. - (6) If a property containing an approved ADU is conveyed and the new owner wishes to maintain the ADU, the new owner shall apply for a certificate of occupancy for the dwelling unit to ensure that one of the two dwelling units is owner occupied. - (7) The replacement or proposed septic system must be designed and certified by a licensed septic designer as adequate to support the accessory dwelling unit in accordance with New Hampshire RSA 485A:38. - (8) An ADU use shall be recorded by addendum to the property deed at the county Registry of Deeds indicating all of the terms of the approval granted. - (9) ADU's may not be a manufactured home. - (10) ADU's shall have an interior door provided between the principal dwelling unit and the ADU. - (11) No ADU or structure shall be converted to a condominium or any other form of ownership distinct from the ownership of the single-family dwelling. - (12) A building permit for an ADU must be approved and issued prior to the construction of such unit.

+c) Standard for Review